 What is a Transcatheter Aortic Valve Implantation (TAVI) or Transcatheter Aortic Valve Replacement (TAVR)?

-Who is a good candidate for TAVI?
+Who is a good candidate for TAVR?

-Risks with TAVI
+Risks with TAVR / TAVI

-- Difficulties with the replacement valve
+- Problems with the artificial valve

-- Irregular heart beats
+- Irregular heart beats/Arrhythmia

 - Kidney disease